deep-floyd/IF/README.md

 IF is also integrated with the 🤗 Hugging Face [Diffusers library](https://github.com/huggingface/diffusers/).

-Diffusers runs each stage individually allowing the user to customize the image generation process as well as allowing to inspect intermediate results easily.
+Diffusers runs each stage individually allowing the user to customize the image generation process and inspect intermediate results easily.

 ### Example

 Before you can use IF, you need to accept its usage conditions.
 To do so:
-1. Make sure to have a [Hugging Face account](https://huggingface.co/join) and be loggin in
+1. Make sure to have a [Hugging Face account](https://huggingface.co/join) and be logged in
 2. Accept the license on the model card of [DeepFloyd/IF-I-XL-v1.0](https://huggingface.co/DeepFloyd/IF-I-XL-v1.0)
 3. Make sure to login locally.
 Install `huggingface_hub`
 ```sh